jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 device, PS/2 mouse, and USB tablets.
 Serial users can ignore this part.

-<span style="background:#00ffff">Starting from linuxwacom-0.7.1, this is
+<span style="border:2px solid #00ffff; background:#00ffff">Starting from
-not a problem for most kernel 2.6 systems.
+linuxwacom-0.7.1, this is not a problem for most kernel 2.6 systems.
 If you use kernel 2.6 and a driver newer than 0.7.1, you may ignore this page.
 However, it has been reported that on some vendors 2.6 systems, the information detailed on this page still applies.
 So, if you tried all the other steps and the tablet still has issues, you may want to apply this page to eliminate the /dev/input/mice issue.</span>

 If you have a USB mouse or PS/2 mouse and are also using a USB tablet, there are two solutions here for you: you may either change your mouse1